fmoor/edgedb-docs/doc/edgeql/overview.rst

 - the right side of turnstile (``:=``) in expression aliases and :ref:`shape element declarations <ref_eql_expr_shapes>`;

-- certain clauses of statements;
+- the majority of statement clauses;

 - in a :ref:`set constructor <ref_eql_expr_index_set_ctor>` expression.

 .. _ref_eql_fundamentals_eval_algo:

-An query is evaluated recursively using the following procedure:
+A query is evaluated recursively using the following procedure:

 1. Replace all common path prefixes in a query and all its subqueries with equivalent set references.